Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 This Disney cruise ship has many spaces for everyone in the family to enjoy.
 Together, families can see live shows in the Walt Disney Theatre or movies in the Buena Vista Theatre.
 The D Lounge is a great spot to play a round of trivia, and Goofy’s Sports Deck is where you can find a mini-golf course.
 Thrill-seekers will enjoy the AquaDuck water coaster where part of the track hangs over the side of the ship.

 Kids have their own spaces with the it’s a small world nursery, Disney’s Oceaneer Club, and Disney’s Oceaneer Lab.
-Teens can hang out in Vibe and tweens will enjoy Edge
+Teens can hang out in Vibe and tweens will enjoy Edge.

 Adults looking to get away from youngsters will want to go to the District, where five different lounges and bars are ready to welcome you with a drink and plenty of fun.
 Between Palo and Remy there’s another lesser-known bar called Meridian where bartenders whip up everything from classic martinis to smoked old fashioneds.
+I found myself at Meridian on more than one occasion on a recent sailing on the Disney Dream.

-Who Will Love the Disney Dream
+Who will love the Disney Dream

 Adults traveling together will enjoy the ample amount of space dedicated to those over 18 on the Disney Dream.